mooz/emacs-zlc/README.md

 zlc
 ===

-Provides zsh like completion to minibuffer of Emacs.
+Provides zsh like completion for minibuffer in Emacs.

 Install
 =======